leonard-psu/PIHMgis/README.md

 ### PIHMgis v3.5 developed using windows Qt Creator
 Qt 5.11.2 (i386-little_endian-ilp32 shared (dynamic) release build; by MSVC 2015) on "windows"

+### These libraries are required
+gdal-2.3.1 or higher
+sundials 2.7.0 solver.
+This code will need modification to use higher versions of sundials.

+### Note this code has been developed and tested on windows environment only.

 ### General Steps to compile code using Qt Creator
 1. Open Qt Project file/folder with this github code repository
 2. Clean All.
 Make sure no moc files etc automatically created by github exist in folders.